ColtonPo/hello-world/README.md

 # hello-world
 My first repository on GitHub
-Catch me on the :beach you'll see me rockin that :hat.
+Catch me on the :beach: you'll see me rockin that :hat:.